|2 servings||calories per servings 730||protein serving 29 g||carbs per serving 95 g||total fat per serving 24 g|

 • Add to skillet 2 tablespoons cooking oil.

 • When oil is hot, add tempeh.
-Cook without disturbing until bottom is golden brown, about 2 minutes.
+Cook without disturbing until golden-brown on bottom, about 2 minutes.

-• Flip, and cook until other side is golden brown, about 2 minutes.
+• Flip, and cook until golden-brown on other side, about 2 minutes.

 • Transfer to a plate.
 Season with 1/4 teaspoon kosher salt.
 Cover to keep warm.